-John Baron is the Member of Parliament for Basildon and Billericay.
+John Baron was the Member of Parliament for Basildon and Billericay.
 Born in 1959, John is married with two daughters.
 His interests include history, theatre/film and financial journalism.
 After a state education, he finished his sixth form studies at Queen’s College, Taunton.

 After a gap year traveling, John studied Law and Social & Political Sciences at Cambridge.
 He then joined the Army and The Royal Regiment of Fusiliers.
 After Sandhurst, he served on a number of tours and postings including Berlin, Northern Ireland and Cyprus, before finishing in Germany as the Battalion Operations Officer.